ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Method Details

 \subsubsection{Primitive Error Function}

 The geometric error function we use takes in two sets of unordered primitives.
 For every pair of primitives from the predicted to target set, we calculate the maximum minimum distance between any two corners from one primitive to the other.
 We then use a matching algorithm to assign a stable pairing between the two sets.
-If any of the distances is above a threshold (0.25, where shapes are normalized to lie within the unit sphere), then we say that there is infinite geometric error.
-Otherwise, the geometric error is an average of the MMCD's calculated according to the best match.
+If any of the distances in this best matching are above a threshold (0.25, where shapes are normalized to lie within the unit sphere), then we say that there is infinite geometric error (the match is invalid).
+Otherwise, the geometric error is an average of the MMCD (maximum minimum corner distance) calculated according to the best match.

+To provide intuition for this threshold, in Figure~\ref{fig:fit_thresh} we show representative primitive-set matches at different geometric error ranges, with proposed program snippets shown in blue and target geometry shown in grey.
+These examples suggest that in the lower-error buckets, especially between 0--0.1 and 0.2--0.3, the intended structure is still fairly well preserved, whereas at larger error ranges the mismatches become much more visually apparent.
+This qualitative comparison helps motivate our use of a maximum threshold of 0.25 as a hard validity filter.
+This threshold is only used to decide whether a match is valid at all; once a proposal is deemed valid, lower-error matches are still preferred by the library learning objective described below.